Linéaire

 -

-The pacer is responsible for his own transportation to the starting point.
+The pacer is responsible for arranging their own transportation to their starting point.

 -

-The pacer must stay with the runner at all times and may not arrive before the runner at a checkpoint to start resupplying, except in case of emergency.
+They must stay with their runner at all times and may not arrive at a checkpoint before them to begin refueling, except in an emergency.

 -

-In case of emergency, the pacer may go and get assistance.
+In case of emergency, the pacer may seek assistance.

 -